After the Alpine Blessing: re-alpsegen

 carries and transports (moving) images - film.

-like a botanical garden itself – to something absent or past: plants as witnesses of colonial conquest, diplomatic, political, representative strategies.
+The pictures which were made in botanical gardens refer - like a botanical garden itself – to something absent or past: plants as witnesses of colonial conquest, diplomatic, political, representative strategies.

 The wish to fill a gap, to turn the significate into the sign itself, to manifest the referential; to fulfil the desire for transferring the absent

-or the past into something representative shifted,
+or the past into something representative shifted, is the idea of this poetic-technical arrangement.

 Representative complexities create projection spaces and consist of superpositions, layerings, fragmentations and ambiguities in a social, historic,